NataliaSilva10/NataliaSilva10/README.md

 - 🌱 Self-taught and constantly growing
 - 💻 Currently studying the Certified Tech Developer degree
 - ☕ Open to talk, share knowledge and learn new things.
 - ⚡ Enthusiastic about art, science and technology.
-I also like board games.🎆
+I also like paint.

 My knowledge : Javascript, Typescript, React.js, Next.js, Node, Git, Java, Python and C Sharp.